Home Nursing Care Plan Diarrhea Nursing Care Plan 2024 Updates

 Although infectious agents are by far the most common cause of sporadic or endemic episodes of acute diarrhea, one should not dismiss other causes that can lead to the same presentation.
 Causes of diarrhea include the following:

-The clinical presentation and course of diarrhea depend on its cause and on the host.
+The clinical presentation and course of diarrhea depend on its cause and the host.
 Signs and symptoms may include the following:

 • Dehydration (lethargy, depressed consciousness, sunken anterior fontanel, dry mucous membranes, sunken eyes, lack of tears, poor skin turgor, delayed capillary refill)